Kevinpgalligan/ka/README.md

 Quantities consist of two components: a magnitude and a unit (see: the section on units).
 Any quantities can be multiplied together or divided into each other, but only quantities of the same unit type can be added or subtracted.
 For example, you can add `1 metre` and `1 foot`, but not `1 metre` and `1 second`.
 This is enforced by the binary operators themselves (addition and subtraction).

-Most functions can be applied to both Numbers and Quantities.
+Most arithmetic functions can be applied to both Numbers and Quantities.

 `String`s, like `"hello world"`, are (so far) only used as configuration parameters for the plotting interface, and there's no way to manipulate or combine them.

+Other types like `Instant`s, `Interval`s and `Array`s are discussed in later sections.

 ### Functions and operators
 Functions accept positional arguments and keyword arguments.
 A function call can look something like the following: `f(x, y, keyword_arg: 1, another: "hi")`.
 Some functions, like `plot`, accept a variable number of the same argument type; `plot` happens to accept any number of `Plot`-type arguments.